bagir32/django/README.md

 python3 manage.py runserver
 ```

-The output shout show you the URL of Project's homepage and listening port like:
+The output shoud show you the URL of Project's homepage and listening port like:
 <br />
 http://localhost:8000